 In the realm of lens tinting and optical coating, Chadwick doesn’t follow, we lead.
 After tinting more than 200,000 lenses (which sounds more impressive than 100,000 pairs of lenses) in nearly every hue imaginable, we’re itching to help you get the right tint on your patient’s face.

 If you want to skip the stuff about our tinting process (which is super interesting to us but maybe not so interesting to you) and get straight to selecting the right tint for your patient, click here to visit our tint library.

 Otherwise, spend a little time with us as we explore the magic of lens tinting.

 Over the years, we’ve refined our lens tinting process into a well-oiled method that enables us to achieve nearly any desired effect – including some super cool stuff like gradients and difficult medical tints.

 Join us as we nerd out over the magic of lens tinting.

 Preparing the Lens for Tinting

 Spin Coating is applied via centrifugal force.
 A stream of coating is sprayed onto the back of the lens, and is spun at high speed to bring the coating to the edges of the lens.
 Because of the nature of this type of coating, it is often difficult to get the extra bright and bright/dark colors on lenses with defined ridges, like a flat top bifocal.

 Once the lens is prepared to receive tints, it goes through our tinting process.
 Tinting is not a precise process.
-A lens absorbs based on multiple variables like:
+A lens absorbs color based on multiple variables such as:

 - Lens material